Orbit (anthology series): Rationale and publication history

 In his Introduction to the final Orbit volume (no. 21), Knight wrote:

 A series of original anthologies, like Fred Pohl's Star Science Fiction, if it had hardcover, paperback, and book-club editions, could easily pay its way.
 I made up a proposal, called it Orbit more or less at random, and my agent sent it around ...

 Thomas A. Dardis, then editor-in-chief of Berkley, bought it, and we worked out the details.
 For a while Doubleday was interested in doing a hardcover edition, but that fell through; then Berkley was acquired by Putnam, and there was our hardcover edition ...

-What I wanted to do in Orbit was to bring about a revolution in science fiction, like Campbell's in the eary forties, Gold's and Boucher/McComas's in the fifties.
-My thesis was that there was no inherent reason why science fiction could not meet ordinary literary standards, but that the pulp tradition of forty years has enouraged ideas at the expense of writing skill.
+What I wanted to do in Orbit was to bring about a revolution in science fiction, like Campbell's in the ? [sic] forties, Gold's and Boucher/McComas's in the fifties.
+My thesis was that there was no inherent reason why science fiction could not meet ordinary literary standards, but that the pulp tradition of forty years has ? [sic] ideas at the expense of writing skill.
 It seemed to me that the only way to cure this was to set high standards at the beginning, even if it meant publishing a lot of fantasy and marginal material because most hard-core s.f. could not make the grade.
 Later, cocky with success, I followed this trail too far.

 Knight listed Gardner Dozois and Gene Wolfe as two authors who he "took a chance on" and who then became frequent contributors to Orbit.
 Dozois himself did not seem to be thrilled about the trajectory of Orbit or about the consequences of a continued association with Knight's series of anthologies.
 In an introduction to Wolfe's story The Death of Doctor Island, Dozois wrote:

 Wolfe remained seriously underappreciated throughout most of the decade [the 1970s] ...book editors were telling me that Wolfe had no real audience and no future as a mass-market author ...

 Perhaps all this was because Wolfe was strongly identified with Orbit in the early seventies, and, as Orbit was the major American recipient for the spleen of the reactionary backlash that developed early in the decade, his reputation probably suffered from the association, as would the reputations of Joanna Russ, Kate Wilhelm, R. A. Lafferty, and several other frequent Orbit contributors.